 The HuJews Conclave is an annual North American teen and college conference sponsored by the Society for Humanistic Judaism.
-A most anticipated event, conclave brings together teens who are in grades 8 through 12 and college students from across the United States and Canada for a weekend of fun, service, insight, and discovery.
-Conclave enables young Humanistic Jews to connect with their peers, discover more about Humanism and strengthen their Jewish identity.
-Conclaves may include thought-provoking discussions, fun-filled workshops, a rewarding community service activity, Humanistic Shabbat and Havdala services, sightseeing, and much more.
+Conclave brings together teens in grades 8-12 and college students from across the United States and Canada for a weekend of fun, service, insight, and discovery.
+Conclave empowers young Humanistic Jews to connect with their peers and engage in thought-provoking discussions, fun-filled workshops, rewarding community service activity, and much more.

 Comments from Past Participants

 “I was a little nervous for my first conclave because I didn’t know how many of my friends would come or what exactly to expect.
 But I went, and I had a RIDICULOUS amount of fun.
 My friends were there, plus I made a bunch of new ones.
 I can’t wait until the next one!”

 “I met new people and got closer to the friends I came with.
 This year will be my fifth conclave.
 I wouldn’t stop going if you paid me.”